-www.f.d.L records both a www and www.l image with a single shot.
+www.f.l. records both a www and l. image with a single shot.
 The two images are saved to the card simultaneously.
-The two images will be saved in the same folder with the same file numbers (file extension .JPG for JPEG and .CR2 for RAW). www.l images can be viewed or printed even with a computer that does not have the software provided with the camera installed.
+The two images will be saved in the same folder with the same file numbers (file extension .JPG for JPEG and .CR2 for RAW).
+L. images can be viewed or printed even with a computer that does not have the software provided with the camera installed.